Approximating evidence via bounded harmonic means: Numerical Illustrations

 In this section, we empirically compare ECMLE with THAMES estimators through several examples.
 We focus on THAMES because it represents the current state of the art among harmonic-mean–based estimators.
-THAMES and its mixture variant (Mix-THAMES) were recently shown to outperform earlier bounded harmonic mean approaches and to provide stable, closed-form evidence approximations across a range of models.
+THAMES and tTHAMES were recently shown to outperform earlier bounded harmonic mean approaches and to provide stable, closed-form evidence approximations across a range of models.
 As ECMLE builds directly on the same harmonic-mean identity and HPD-based truncation principle, this comparison allows a fair and direct assessment within the same methodological family.

 We use the notation $\pmb{x} = \{x_1, \ldots, x_n\}$ to indicate a set of $n$ observations.
-Each experiment was performed using 100 replications of Algorithms 1–3 for all examples, and the number of MCMC draws was set to $T = 10^5$
+Each experiment was performed using 100 replications of Algorithms 1--3 for all examples.
+To ensure a fair comparison across methods, we calibrated the number of posterior draws for each method so that all methods operate under approximately the same computational budget.
+This approach accounts for the differing per-sample computational costs of each estimator, allowing us to compare estimation accuracy at matched runtime rather than matched sample size.